itaysmalia/gsearch/README.md

   -S BIGSITE, --bigsite BIGSITE
                         Search ONLY from the specifics bigsite/s.

-gse

 usage:

-<code>./gsearch.py -q python3 docs</code>
+<code>./gsearch.py -q python3 IOError</code>
-=> open google result of searching "python3 docs"
+=> open google result of searching "python3 IOError".

-<code>./gsearch.py -l -q python3 docs</code>
+<code>./gsearch.py -l -q python3 IOError</code>
-=> list 10 first google result of searching "python3 docs" and let you choose which result/s to choose
+=> list 10 first google result of searching "python3 IOError" and let you choose which result/s to choose.

 <code>./gsearch.py -S 1 -q python3 IOError</code>
-=> open google result of searching "python3 IOError" but from bufferoverflow.com only (the list is in the help(./gsearch.py -h))
+=> open google result of searching "python3 IOError" but from bufferoverflow.com only (the list is in the help(./gsearch.py -h)).

 <code>./gsearch.py -s mysite.com mysite2.com -q python3 IOError</code>
-=> open google result of searching "python3 IOError" but from mysite.com and from mysite2.com only
+=> open google result of searching "python3 IOError" but from mysite.com and from mysite2.com only.

 <code>./gsearch.py -S 2 -q python3 IOError -r 1</code>
-=> searching "python3 IOError" from github.com only and then opening the page of the first result
+=> searching "python3 IOError" from github.com only and then opening the page of the first result.

+<code>./gsearch.py -q python3 IOError -l -c</code>
+=> searching "python3 IOError", listing the results and coping to clipboard the chosen's url.